Updated July 3, 2018.

 - The estimate of additional funds is an estimate only of the funds needed for opening expenses and working capital to operate for 3 months after opening.

-- The franchisor based this estimate on the business experience of its management personnel and its operating history of 19 years.
+- The franchisor based this estimate on the business experience of its management personnel and its operating history and that of MLM.

 - The estimate of additional funds does not include any allowance for an owner’s draw or operating losses after the initial phase.